 Update August 26, 2011: Former CEO Richard Fuld and 12 other Lehman executives and directors, accused in investor lawsuits of lying about Lehman’s financial condition leading up to the bankruptcy, filed in Federal Bankruptcy Court yesterday requesting a judge release insurance proceeds to pay for settlements.
 The former executives have agreed to pay $90 million to settle a shareholder suit and $8.25 million in another suit.
 They are neither admitting or denying wrongdoing.

-Update: April 20, 2010 : Today former Lehman CEO Richard Fuld testified before the U.S. House Financial Services Committee continuing to insist he had no recollection whatsoever of hearing anything about Repo 105 transactions while at Lehman.
+Update: April 20, 2010: Today former Lehman CEO Richard Fuld testified before the U.S. House Financial Services Committee insisting he had no recollection whatsoever of hearing about Repo 105 transactions while at Lehman.
 Fuld testified Bankruptcy Court Examiner Anton Valukas distorted relevant facts about Repo 105, and that he signed off on SEC filings because his chief legal officer and others raised no issues.
-Rep. Jackie Speier (D- CA) disagreed with Fuld that the Examiner’s report vindicated him, saying that billions of Lehman shares had traded on misrepresetation.
+Rep. Jackie Speier (D- CA) disagreed that the Examiner’s report vindicated Fuld saying that billions of Lehman shares had traded on misrepresentation.

 Did Wall Street’s financial meltdown really have nothing to do with ethics or governance?
 Was it instead about bad business decisions and poor government oversight?
 That is what some business leaders, in a series of 30 interviews I recently conducted, have suggested.